 For the purpose of the reporting of cash flows, all highly liquid investments with maturity dates within three months from the date of purchase are considered to be cash equivalents.
 Cash and cash equivalents consist of amounts held by qualified public depositories.

 2. Investments

-Investments are stated at fair value using quoted market prices.
+Investments are stated at fair value or amortized cost, which approximates fair value.

 3. Interfund Receivables/Payables